 Cost shifting and unfunded mandates.
 VML opposes the imposition of new federal or state requirements without the funding to pay for them.
-In the case of state mandates, as If the state reduces its funding and assistance to localities, it must ease or eliminate requirements it is unwilling to support.
+If the state reduces its funding and assistance to localities, it must ease or eliminate requirements it is unwilling to support.
 In the case of federal mandates, the state must at the very least maintain its share of responsibility for program supervision and funding.
 For example:

-• funding the administration of the FAMIS eligibility and case management;

-• paying the cost of federal penalties when the state does not meet its obligations for human services programs, including adequate administrative funding, technology, training, and technical assistance necessary to properly do the job;

-- maintaining state funding for the costs for federally-mandated and state-supervised programs such as adoption assistance, and - restoring upholding the state funding ratio for local welfare administrative costs, in which the state pays 80 percent and the localities pay 20 percent.
+- funding the administration of the FAMIS eligibility and case management; - paying the cost of federal penalties when the state does not meet its obligations for human services programs, including adequate administrative funding, technology, training, and technical assistance necessary to properly do the job; - maintaining state funding for the costs for federally-mandated and state-supervised programs such as adoption assistance, and - upholding the state funding ratio for local welfare administrative costs, in which the state pays 80 percent and the localities pay 20 percent.